-Nothing beats a cold fall or winter day by staying at one of the coziest hotels, suites or bed and breakfast inns in the Ozarks.
-If you're looking to treat yourself or have the most comfortable stay during your trip to Springfield, here are five cozy places you can stay.
+Nothing beats a cold fall or winter day by staying at one of the coziest hotels, suites or bed and breakfast inns.
+If you're looking to treat yourself or have the most comfortable stay during your trip to Springfield and the Ozarks, here are a few cozy options.

 Proving that you can never have too much of a good thing, this oversized suite at the Hotel Vandivort boasts top-floor views of historic downtown Springfield.
 Ideal for entertaining or a special occasion, you’ll feel right at home in 1,550 square feet of space that includes a private king bedroom with an adjoining bathroom, fully appointed kitchen, dining area, and comfortable living room.
 The Master Suite’s 325-square-foot outdoor patio comes complete with an HDTV and cozy, two-way fireplace -- perfect for relaxing, entertaining, and taking in the skyline.

 Photo courtesy of The Oasis Hotel & Convention Center